-Fun facts of the Dutch ligature IJ
+Fun facts about the Dutch ligature IJ

 Every language has its own alphabet.
 My alphabet, the Dutch one, has 26 letters.
 Spanish has 30, or maybe 27 because it seems that some letters are deleted by the Real Academia Española.
 English has the same number of letters in the alphabet as we have – 26 – but the z for instance is rarely used and the English pronunciation of a lot of letters is very different.

-In Dutch we have two peculiar letter pairs: the ij (which we call the long ij) and ei (called the short ei).
-The pronunciation of the two letter-pairs is the same.
+In Dutch, we have two peculiar letter pairs: the ij (which we call the long ij) and ei (called the short ei).
+The pronunciation of the two letter pairs is the same.
 I have tried to come up with an English word that has a similar pronunciation, but it’s hard.
 The i in wide maybe?

 - The Dutch consider IJ as one letter.
 EI are two letters;